 - Decreased interest or pleasure in activities that your child usually enjoys

 The following secondary symptoms of depression may also be present in your child:

 - Trouble falling asleep, staying asleep or sleeping more than normal

 - Feeling very tired or having little energy

 - Observable patterns of abnormally slow or fast movement

-Many health conditions, like epilepsy, cancer, diabetes or other chronic illnesses, can increase the risk of depression in a child.
+Many health conditions, like epilepsy, cancer, diabetes or other chronic illnesses, can increase the risk of childhood depression.
 Our pediatric psychologists at CHOC are part of the care teams for CHOC’s many treatment programs, both inpatient and outpatient.
 That means both a child’s physical and mental health needs are always being met.